Badging Configuration#

 Badge Requirements#

-Badge requirements are listed inline on the badge template detail page.
+The screenshot below shows the inline badge requirements section on the badge template detail page.

 Each requirement has the following fields.

-• Event type - the event that must occur.
-Available event types are pre-configured in the application settings.
+• Event type - the Open edX platform event that must occur.
+The default supported events are:

 • Rules - a list of configured data rules (if any).
 See Data Rules.